Published on:

 2. Lack of Consent: The intentional touching must occur without consent.
 Importantly, individuals under the age of 18 cannot legally give consent to sexual touching.
 Therefore, any intentional sexual contact with a minor by an adult inherently lacks consent and qualifies as sexual assault.

 Sexual abuse or assault is both a criminal and civil offense in Illinois.
-This means that sex abuse victims have the right to press criminal charges and/or file a civil lawsuit and seek financial compensation.
+This means that sexual abuse victims have the right to press criminal charges and/or file a civil lawsuit and seek financial compensation.
 Anyone who has been the victim of sexual abuse or assault can file a lawsuit.

 Sex abuse victims can file a civil lawsuit regardless of whether the abuser was ever criminally charged or convicted.
 In fact, victims can file a civil lawsuit even if they never reported it to the police and even if they never told anyone about the incident.

 The evidentiary burden for proving sexual battery in a civil case is much lower than the burden in a criminal case.
 This means it is much easier for a plaintiff in a civil lawsuit to prove that the sexual abuse or assault occurred.
-So even if an abuser escapes criminal justice, they can still be held accountable in a civil court.
+So, even if an abuser escapes criminal justice, they can still be held accountable in a civil court.

 For example, if a teacher abused you at your school, the school could potentially be liable for negligently failing to stop the abuse or investigate prior complaints against the teacher.
 Also, if you were sexually abused or assaulted in a dimly lit parking lot, you could sue the parking lot owner for negligent security.

-Here is an illustrative example of how suing a third party often works.
 Let’s say Jill experienced sexual abuse by her high school teacher, Billy.
 Although Jill did not disclose the abuse, the school had received other reports and complaints about Billy’s inappropriate conduct with students, which it failed to investigate.
 In this case, Jill could bring a sexual abuse lawsuit against the school, alleging negligence in its failure to investigate Billy and protect Jill and other students from potential harm.

-Illinois Statute of Limitations for Sex Abuse Lawsuits
+Legal Deadline for Illinois Sex Abuse Lawsuits

 The statute of limitations is the legal deadline for victims to file a lawsuit.
-Illinois one of the states that has recently changed its laws to make it much easier for abuse victims to file lawsuits even years after the abuse occurs.
+Illinois is one of the states that has recently changed its laws to make it much easier for abuse victims to file lawsuits even years after the abuse occurs.

 Illinois Juvenile Detention Center Sex Abuse Lawsuits